-Shilajit is a rejuvenating age-old medicine that has stood the test of time amongst many Eastern cultures.
+Shilajit is a rejuvenating age-old natural substance that has stood the test of time amongst many Eastern cultures.
 Today we know it worldwide as one of nature’s most potent nutritional supplements for enhanced energy and vitality.

 Due to cryptic references and its complex nature, many are left feeling confused as to what Shilajit is exactly.
 In an effort to do away with some of the mystery and build an accurate picture of what it is, the below article endeavors to explain it’s history, properties, where it originated from, how it’s formed as well as how it works.